Glitch9Inc/dart_firetask/README.md

-# Firetask: Firestore CRUD Controller Module
+# Firetask: Firestore CRUD Client Module

-This module provides a set of controllers designed to simplify **CRUD (Create, Read, Update, Delete)** operations in Firebase Firestore.
+This module provides a set of clients designed to simplify **CRUD (Create, Read, Update, Delete)** operations in Firebase Firestore.
 It enables a structured approach for managing Firestore documents and collections, offering reusable components for various document-based data handling requirements.

 ## Key Features